 Acquired aspiration pneumonia is often initially treated with co-amoxiclav.
 Metronidazole may be added if there is evidence of complications – for example, pulmonary abscesses.

 The aspiration pneumonia acquired in the hospital: a good combination in patients who have already been recently treated with antibiotics is piperacillin with tazobactam.

 The role of steroids is uncertain and not of proven benefit.

 Supportive therapy with fluid administration, bronchodilators, and physiotherapy can help.

 Without treatment, bacterial aspiration pneumonia can progress to lung abscess or bronchiectasis.

-This depends on the underlying cause, the general well-being of the patient, the presence of complications, the speed of diagnosis and effective treatment.
+This depends on the underlying cause, the patient’s general well-being, the presence of complications, the speed of diagnosis, and effective treatment.